YanzheL/llzw/docs/source/products.rst

    Remember — You must be authenticated with ``SELLER`` role before using this API

 ..
 Note::
-   In this case, you are going to submit a list of objects, which means that you may need to prepare your request in JSON format.
    The order of ``mainImageFiles`` will be preserved.

 Update a Specific Product